 ![]() |

-The WIOF building as it appeared in 2019.
-Note the weeds and overgrowth. |
+The WIOF building as it appeared in

 The tapes were sequenced in a meticulous manner and even included an announcer - nationally known personality Bob Kingsley, who passed away in October after a long career as one of the nation's top country music disc jockeys.